visbond/AI-fuzzy-scheduler/README.md

 ### Artifical Intelligence: Fuzzy Scheduler

-Scheduling is important in many fields, from phone operating systems to megafactories.
+Scheduling tasks efficiently is important in many fields, from phone operating systems to megafactories.
 This program implements a fuzzy scheduler.
 Unlike a conventional scheduler, a fuzzy scheduler allows some tasks to be delayed, with each hour (or any time unit) of delay incurring a specified cost.
 Such a fuzzy scheduler is a type of Constraint Satisfaction Problem (CSP).
 CSPs are an important class of problems in artificial intelligence.

 Since each time-unit of delay incurs a cost, we have to design a schedule with the least cost.
 This makes it a subclass of CSPs called Constraint Optimization Problems (COP), since we have to optimise based on various constraints to minimise the cost.